Yuji Iwasawa: Education and career

 Iwasawa was born in Tokyo in 1954.
-After graduating from Kunitachi High School, he matriculated at the College of Arts and Sciences of the University of Tokyo (UTokyo) in 1973.
-He went on to specialise in public law at the university's Faculty of Law and graduated with an LL.B. in 1977.
+After graduating from Kunitachi High School, he matriculated at the College of Arts and Sciences of the University of Tokyo in 1973.
+He went on to specialize in public law at the university's Faculty of Law and graduated with an LL.B. in 1977.
 He later attended Harvard Law School in America, where he earned an LL.M. degree.

-From 1982 to 1996, Iwasawa taught at Osaka Metropolitan University (OMU) as an Associate Professor — for which he would later receive an honorary doctorate from OMU in 2018.
+From 1982 to 1996, Iwasawa taught at Osaka City University (OCU) as an Associate Professor — for which he would later receive an honorary doctorate from OMU in 2018.
+During in his tenure there, he was awarded the 16th Mineichiro Adachi Memorial Prize in 1983.
 Subsequently, he attended the University of Virginia School of Law in America, where he completed an S.J.D. degree in 1997.
 From 1991 to 1993, he taught at the Lauterpacht Centre for International Law, part of the University of Cambridge.
-In 1996, he became an assistant professor at UTokyo, while intermittently spending a few years at the Lauterpacht Centre again.
-He was appointed Professor of International Law at UTokyo's Faculty of Law in 2005 and remained in that role until 2018.
+In 1996, he became an assistant professor at University of Tokyo, while intermittently spending a few years at the Lauterpacht Centre again.
+He was appointed Professor of International Law at University of Tokyo's Faculty of Law in 2005 and remained in that role until 2018.

-In 2018, following the resignation of ICJ Judge Hisashi Owada, also Japanese, he ran in the judicial election and was elected.
+In 2018, he ran in the judicial election following the resignation of ICJ Judge Hisashi Owada and was elected.
 He was re-elected in 2020 and is expected to serve as a judge until 2030.
 On 3 March 2025, Iwasawa was elected President of the ICJ following the resignation of Nawaf Salam.
-He is the second Japanese national and UTokyo alumnus to hold the position, after Owada.
+He is the second Japanese national to hold the position.